ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/addition.md

   When: The user enters two operands, an operator and
         the result exceeds the display range .

-  Then: An error message is displayed to user that result has exceeded and
+  Then: The result is an error message.
-        is asked to enter smaller numbers .
+        User need to enter smaller numbers .

 Scenario: Addition of fractions .